-7.12 Shut down for prolonged periods
+7.11 Shut down for prolonged periods

 If the stove is to be left unused for a prolonged period of time then it should be given a thorough clean to remove ash and unburned fuel residues.
-To enable a good flow of air through the appliance to reduce condensation and subsequent damage, leave the air controls open.
+To enable a flow of air through the appliance to reduce condensation and subsequent damage, leave the air controls open a little way unless downdraught occurs when they may need to be closed.
 It is important that the flue connection, any appliance baffles or throat plates and the chimney are swept prior to lighting up after a prolonged shutdown period.

-7.13 User Maintenance
+7.12 User Maintenance

 See also the Cleaning section above and Maintenance Guide Section below for further information.
 Inspect the inside of the firebox and above the baffle plate every week during use.
 Where the chimney is believed to have previously served an open fire installation, it is possible that the higher flue gas temperature from the stove may loosen deposits that were previously firmly adhered, with the consequent risk of flue blockage.
 It is therefore recommended that the chimney be swept a second time within a month of regular use after installation.
 See chimney cleaning section in section Warnings and Important Information.
 Inspect the inside of the stove and the flue ways and ensure they are 100% clear after a period of disuse (e.g summer).